 Early Years Foundation Stage

-Our exciting curriculum will provide a range of high-quality learning experiences through carefully planned and structured, play-based learning that is set alongside upon the Early Years Foundation Stage Curriculum.
+Our exciting curriculum will provide a range of high-quality learning experiences through carefully planned and structured, play-based learning that is set alongside the Early Years Foundation Stage Curriculum.
 This foundation allows pupils to become ready for more formal learning opportunities that will be phased in through year 1.

 This covers the three prime areas of: